 Use of CFCs as Processing Agents, as Approved Under the Montreal Protocol

-Given the success of the Montreal Protocol, DuPont is now engaged in advocacy work to add hydrofluorocarbons (HFCs) to the Montreal Protocol to address their global warming potential.
+Given the success of the Montreal Protocol, DuPont is now engaged in the global effort to add hydrofluorocarbons (HFCs) to the Montreal Protocol to address their global warming potential.
 HFCs are non-ozone-depleting products that have served a critical role in replacing CFCs, but also are global warming gases.
 We believe that by developing a cap and reduction plan for HFCs, similar to what was done under the Montreal Protocol for CFCs and other ozone depleting materials, significant progress can be made in reducing the climate change impacts of HFCs and transitioning society to even better alternatives.
 DuPont is also a leading innovator in the development and production of low GWP alternatives to the higher GWP HFCs.
 In advance of a global agreement to address HFCs under the Montreal Protocol we are supporting national and regional regulatory activities to reduce the use and emissions of high GWP HFCs.

 The Montreal Protocol clearly shows that international cooperation among all stakeholders, with flexible regulations designed to stimulate innovation, can lead to rapid progress toward protection of the global environment.